Kreuztal: Transport

 Parallel to the highways run the railways.
-From north to south runs the Ruhr-Sieg line, and east-west runs the Rothaar Railway through the Wittgensteiner Land towards Marburg.
+From north to south runs the Ruhr-Sieg line, and east-west runs the Rothaar Railway (RB93) of Hessische Landesbahn, section DreiLänderBahn, through the Wittgensteiner Land towards Marburg.
 Within the municipal area are six railway stations or halts (as of 2003).
 The central station lies in Kreuztal (main town).
 Halts are to be found in Littfeld, Eichen, Ferndorf and Kredenbach.
 Although it serves Dahlbruch, a constituent community of Hilchenbach, this station is nonetheless within Kreuztal's municipal area.
 Kreuztal also has South Westphalia's only marshalling yard, and connected thereto is the region's only railway container terminal.
 This is found in Langenau, and beyond its national functions, it also serves regional goods transport in the Sauerland and Siegerland.
 To and from the Kreuztal Marshalling Yard, trains run, by way of the national marshalling yard in Hagen-Vorhalle, to all destinations that can be reached by rail.

 The town is connected by many regional buslines with surrounding towns.
 Since 1998, South Westphalia's first private bus service (Bürgerbus) has been running.
-On regional trains and buses, the tariff is that used by the South Westphalia Transport Community (Verkehrsgemeinschaft Westfalen-Süd).
+On regional trains and buses, the tariff is that used by the South Westphalia Transport Community (Verkehrsgemeinschaft Westfalen-Süd) and the fare association Westfalen-Tarif.

 Kreuztal can also be reached through the Siegerland Airport in the south of the district.